AnthonysWebLLC/CodingStandards/README.md

  1. Inspiration for contributing guidelines file copy: cakephp factory girl rails puppet
  1. We should think about using pull requests as primary mean of collaboration.
 I saw many other open source projects use them for good reasons - notify other project members about recent changes, encourage code review and discussion before merging pull request, others can even push follow-up commits if necessary.
 1. Pick an open source licence and apply
-1. Create exclusions list optional config variable & document as needed
- 1. Also document how exclusion file patterns work (I think we have them for vendors folder).
-Perhaps in a new DOCUMENTATION.md
- 1. Also allow wildcards?
- 1. Add a few defaults like WEBROOT/js/vendors and WEBROOT/css/vendors (or is if /js/Vendors?)
+1. New DOCUMENTATION.md movig extra information outside of quick start in README.md there?
- 1. Also a forced inclusions list probably (We sometimes want to check vendor code too -- can we make a pre-commit on a submodule work or.... perhaps could make CS work as submodule of submodule?
+1. Add a forced inclusions list (We sometimes want to check vendor code too -- can we make a pre-commit on a submodule work or.... perhaps could make CS work as submodule of submodule?
 Hrmmm feels tricky)
+ 1. AW Internal: Configure cakephp standard template to check the Coding Standards code with Coding Standards
 1. Make Coding Standards check its self (probably best done via a config variable for custom pathS settings)"
 1. Link to documentation online for the standards
 1. Proofread, spellcheck, cleanup, etc all instructions here